PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step02_bastion_and_nsg.md

 ## 2.3 - Connect via Bastion

-1. Go to the VM in the portal
+1. Access the VM through the Azure Portal
 2. Click `Connect` > `Bastion`
-3. Log in using the credentials you set during VM deployment
+3. Login using the credentials that were set during VM deployment

 ## 2.4 - Test and Validate